Sponsor a Child – Frequently asked Questions

 Your child will write to you at least twice a year.
-A house parent, teacher or staff person will help children who have yet to learn how to read and write.
+A home coordinator, teacher or staff person will help children who have yet to learn how to read and write.
 Letter writing is developmental for the child as it improves their basic literacy, self-awareness and ability to put thoughts and feelings into words.

-As you share your own family and personal concerns with the child you support, you’ll probably discover that he or she is consistently praying for you.
+As you share your own family and personal concerns with the child you support, you will probably discover that he or she is consistently praying for you.